RMS Empress of Ireland

-The wreck of Empress of Ireland lies in 40 m of water, making it accessible to advanced divers.
+The wreck of Empress of Ireland lies in 22 fathom of water, making it accessible to advanced divers.
 Many artifacts from the wreckage have been retrieved, some of which are on display in the Empress of Ireland Pavilion at the Site historique maritime de la Pointe-au-Père in Rimouski, Quebec, and at the Canadian Museum of Immigration at Pier 21 in Halifax, Nova Scotia.
 The Canadian government has passed legislation to protect the site.